meltwater/tau/README.md

 ##### Importing

+_Imported examples are not supported as a stable API._

-All examples are included with this package, create and run one with
+All examples are included with this package.

+_Some examples may use devDependencies which need to be installed as dependencies by any package which imports them._

+Create and run an example with

 ```js
 import { createExample } from '@meltwater/makenew-node-lib'